Ivan Bogachev

 PREFACE

-We, as intelligent structures, may choose to create the environment.
-The society.
+We, as intelligent structures, may choose to create an environment.
+A society.
 And to protect it.
 It would be helpful to know the rules and to not rely on chaotic choices.
-To get the so-called wisdom.

-The interactions between the individuals are indeed not random.
+Interactions between individuals are indeed not random.
 Almost like the natural order itself affects them.
-And there are many parallels between the effects in the groups and the processes in the individual intelligent structures.
+And there are many parallels between effects in groups and processes in individual intelligent structures.

-We will explore the combinations of the individuals with different patterns of behavior within groups, and will collect some recipes that work.
+We will explore combinations of individuals with different patterns of behavior within groups, and will collect some recipes that work.
 Or do not.
-These recipes can be used in the practical field of management as inspiration, how to build stable teams, and in therapy, to understand the environment and the possible memories about it.
+These recipes can be used in the field of management as inspiration, how to build stable teams, and in therapy, to understand the environment and possible memories about it.

-These recipes are based primarily on the well-known history of human civilization and related observations, yet we can notice some very similar patterns in many different species.
+The following recipes are based primarily on the well-known history of human civilization and related observations, yet we can notice some very similar patterns in many different species.
 Unfortunately, our current knowledge is too limited to fully adjust these ideas to them.
-This is the ground for the future work.

 CONFLICT

-Several individuals that use different patterns of behavior of the class I cannot be united.
+Several individuals that use different patterns of behavior of class I cannot be united.

 A ?
 B ?
 C